alicezwatson/bias-in-ai-art/README.md

     <ai-name>_<prompt-category>_<prompt-terms>[_number].png

     For example: `midjourney_negative_prompts_victim_0.png`

+    All images can be found in the `images` folder or one of its sub-folders.

     Image tags for most prompts are located in tags.csv.
     Tags for the "Vicims and Violence" section are located in vv_tags.csv